 10.2 Presentation or Results

-It is critical to tailor the presentation of microsimulation results to the audience because the expectation is that managers, technical staff, elected officials and the general public will each have different levels of comprehension.
-The general public typically understands comparative information that references existing roadway performance.
-For example, the average transportation user understands the impacts on roadway performance through travel times, delay or congestion levels.
-If the average commute on a particular corridor increases from 20 minutes in the current year to 40 minutes in the future, the average user understands how this is going to affect them.
-The general public has a much harder time understanding how future traffic conditions are going to affect them if density increases by 100%.
+It is critical to format the presentation of microsimulation results to the audience because the expectation is that managers, technical staff, publice officials and the traveling public will each have different levels of comprehension.
+For example, the average transportation user may understand the impacts on roadway performance through travel times, delay or congestion levels.
+If the average commute on a particular corridor increases from 20 minutes in a current year to 40 minutes in the future, the average user may understand how this is going to affect them.
+Whereas this same audience may have a much more difficult time understanding how future traffic conditions are going to affect them if density increases by 100%.

-The general public can typically understand pictures, graphical presentations, simulation videos or screen shots that describe the results.
+Generally, most audiences are able to understand pictures, graphical presentations, simulation videos or screen shots that describe the results.
 Presentations at public meetings should begin by orienting the audience around the modeled scenario.
-Point out the basic elements of the simulation display and identify traffic conditions that will help to gain the public’s confidence in the model.
+Point out the basic elements of the simulation display and identify traffic conditions that will help to gain the audience’s confidence in the model.
 Animation videos or screen shots are very powerful to display a traffic flow concept that is difficult to grasp using numerical output.
 For example, depending on the type of data, it may be difficult to identify the start of a freeway bottleneck using numerical output alone.
 It may be obvious to the analyst where the bottleneck begins but a 30-second video or series of screen shots can convey this message clearly to an audience that is unfamiliar with the model.

 10.2.1 Animation Output

 Use animation videos or static screen shots exclusively for qualitative assessment.
 The analyst should review the simulation model and focus on the key points of a particular scenario.
-Before showing the animation videos to the public or others outside of the modeling development and/or review team, verify that the driver behavior is realistic.
+Before showing the animation videos to an audience outside of the modeling development and/or review team, verify that the driver behavior is realistic.
 Most microsimulation tools now provide the option to show a 3D visualization of the model, complete with roadway infrastructure and other architectural features.
 While these features may help to orient the audience to the project study area, take care not to let the presentation graphics overshadow the fundamental engineering objectives of the model.
 Discuss the requirements for the needs and emphasis of animation output of the traffic model with the WisDOT project team during the project scoping process.

 Choosing an appropriate segment of the model to display during presentations requires professional judgment and an understanding of the project’s objectives.
 Typically, the analyst should consider the average condition unless the worst case is realistic and the result causes system failure.